hankjacoby/demo-repo/README.md

 ### 2. Add yourself to team.txt

 This first exercise is the first building block of using GitHub.
-Run these commands in the VSCode terminal to edit the file and add your name to the bottom line.
+Follow the steps in the team.txt file to complete the first learning task.

-//Procedure to follow
+### 3. Complete the steps in